International Visitors & Sponsors Guide

 - Identify an Emergency Contact during the visitor's entire stay

-- Review the For Departments drop-down menu on the ISSC website to learn more about required visitor information
+- Review the ASU departments & external parties drop-down menu on the ISSC website to learn more about required visitor information

 - Language Needs

 - Transportation - Visit ASU's Transportation website for options in and around ASU and Tempe

 - Housing - Visit ASU's University Housing website for information on student housing, guest housing, and family housing